nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 # REST API Overview

-The REST API for CMR OPeNDAP aims to accomplish a few core goals:
+The REST API for CMR Service-Bridge aims to accomplish a few core goals:

-* Provide a straight forward means of bridging the CMR and OPeNDAP deployments
+* Provide a straight forward means of bridging the CMR and various service deployments
-* Provide operational insights into the CMR OPeNDAP REST service itself
+* Provide operational insights into the CMR Service-Bridge REST service itself
 * Do both of these as simply and in as scalable a manner as possible

+The REST API is currently focused on the following:
+* generating OPeNDAP data access URLs, and
+* providing size esimates for subsetted GIS data

-The REST API is currently focused on generating OPeNDAP data access URLs, allowing users to easily download subsetted files from OPeNDAP servers based on metadata stored in the CMR and presented to end users by EDSC.
+The first allows users to easily download subsetted files from OPeNDAP servers based on metadata stored in the CMR and presented to end users by EDSC.
+The second provides users with the ability to see what the total estimated size of their data request would be.
+This will give users the necessary feedback on whether the total of their subsetted data is too large, too small, or just right.

 # About the Docs